LoriteLab/CHRISMAPP/README.md

 A revised version of this script has been introduced, incorporating the following enhancements:

-  Elimination of the requirement for a .txt file containing chromosome names and sizes.
+  -Elimination of the requirement for a .txt file containing chromosome names and sizes.
 Instead, this updated script retrieves chromosome length data directly from the Geneious .gff file.

-  Integration of a feature enabling the generation of a new PDF file that consolidates all individual annotation graphs.
+ -Integration of a feature enabling the generation of a new PDF file that consolidates all individual annotation graphs.

 # CITE THIS: